-Learning a new language is an interesting advent into a new world like an adventurous journey to a wonderland.it feels strange and somehow uncomfortable at first but afterwards it becomes to one of the best experiences of your life.
-The Strait of Hormuz (/hɔːrˈmuːz/ Persian: Tangeh-ye Hormoz) provides the only sea passage from the Persian Gulf to the open ocean, now you are about to pass the strait and we help you to taste the ocean of Persian language.
+Learning a new language is an exciting adventure in a new world, like an adventurous trip to a wonderland.
+At first it feels weird and kind of awkward, but then it turns into one of the best experiences of your life.
+The Strait of Hormoz (/h??r?mu?z/ Persian: Tangeh-ye Hormoz) provides the only sea passage from the Persian Gulf to the open ocean, now you are about to cross the strait and we will help you taste the Persian-speaking ocean.

-Hormuz Academy was established in 2019 under the supervision of the Chakaveh Science and Art Cultural Institute to carry out educational, research, cultural and media activities.
-Hormuz Academy has started its activities by representing the "Saadi Foundation" and has expanded its activities by teaching Persian language to foreign students living in Iran in cooperation with Ferdowsi University of Mashhad, Allameh Tabataba'i University.
+Hormuz Academy was established in 2019 under the supervision of Chekaveh Science and Art Cultural Institute to carry out educational, research, cultural and media activities.
+Hormoz Academy started its activities as a representative of "Saadi Foundation" and has expanded its activities by teaching Persian language to foreign students living in Iran in cooperation with Ferdowsi University of Mashhad, Allameh Tabatabai University.

-Hormuz Academy has tried to gather a panel of experts including qualified teachers and researchers in applied linguistics and specially in teaching Persian to non-Persian speakers.
+Hormuz Academy has tried to assemble a panel of experts including professors and qualified researchers in applied linguistics and especially in teaching Persian to non-Persian speakers.

-We are here to show the world that Learning Persian is an interesting journey which has too many cultural extensions.
+We are here to show the world that learning Persian language is an interesting journey that has a lot of cultural expansion.